Misfit (DC Comics): Misfit

-The Teen Titans storyline "Titans of Tomorrow...
-Today!" reveals that as an adult in an alternate future timeline, Charlotte operates as the Huntress in the Titans Army, and has dyed her hair blonde and wears fishnet stockings, like Black Canary.
-"Dark Vengeance!" remains her characteristic battle cry.
-In the present, Misfit expresses the desire to grow hair "like the Huntress, but with blonde hair, maybe".
-Both issues were written by Sean McKeever.

-When Barbara Gordon transfers the Birds of Prey headquarters to "Platinum Flats" (a fictional city in the Silicon Valley) to tackle a group of white-collar criminals, she forces Charlotte to enroll at the local high school.
+When Barbara Gordon transfers the Birds of Prey headquarters to Platinum Flats (a fictional city in the Silicon Valley) to tackle a group of white-collar criminals, she forces Charlotte to enroll at the local high school.
 There Charlotte seems to have a hard time fitting in, as her spunky personality does not blend with the sophisticated children of the "new economy" riches.
-Furthermore, she finds herself surpassed in popularity by her rival Lori, formerly a goth outcast, but now considered exotic and attractive by the geeky elite of Platinum Flats.
+Furthermore, she finds herself surpassed in popularity by her rival Lori, formerly a goth outcast, but now considered attractive by the geeky elite of Platinum Flats.

 Misfit recently appeared in Teen Titans (vol. 3) #66, wanting to be a new member and asking that Oracle not be told of her plans.
 While Robin told her the doors were always open for her to visit, she was not made a member of the team, and was ultimately passed over in favor of Static, Aquagirl, and Kid Eternity.
 Following the apparent death of Bruce Wayne, the Birds of Prey break up and go their separate ways.
 Some time later during the events of Brightest Day, Oracle reunites in Gotham City with Huntress and Black Canary, mentioning in passing that Charlotte is now living with a foster family.
-She is later revealed to be one of only five heroes outside of the Birds of Prey who know that Oracle is not actually dead.
+She is later revealed to be one of only five heroes outside of the Birds of Prey who know that Oracle is alive.

 Despite no longer being a member of the Birds of Prey, Charlotte appears as a member of Wonder Woman's all-female superteam in Wonder Woman #600.
 Misfit eventually appears at a meeting involving a close-knit group of Gotham heroes who have come to meet with Oracle after she fakes her death.
-She has a disagreement with Stephanie Brown, the girl who ultimately succeeded Cassandra Cain as the new Batgirl and currently acts as Oracle's protégé.
+She has a disagreement with Stephanie Brown, who succeeded Cassandra Cain as the new Batgirl and currently acts as Oracle's protégé.